jotonedev/heart-graph/README.md

 ## How to use
 From Mi Fit app:
 1. Go to Profile → settings → about → user rights → export data
-2. Login with you account
+2. Login with your account
 3. Select Heart rate

 On your computer: